Digital Credentials

 2. The Issuer — the authority, authentic source, or other data-producer — issues this data as a Verifiable Credential and offers this to the Holder, who stores it in their personal credential wallet.

-3. At a later time, another party, the Verifier — like an authority, company, or other data-processor — can request a proof or certain data from the Holder.
+3. At a later time, another party, the Verifier — like an authority, company, or other data-processor — can request proof or certain data from the Holder.
 In our example f.i. that they have a permit to hold a street-fair.

 4. The Holder shares the proof or data as a Verifiable Presentation with the requesting party, who can immediately verify that the data is authentic, valid and has not been tampered with.